-If the required 1,000 x 500 feet RSA were provided off the end of Runway 11, existing Crittenden Drive, the airport service road and industrial property would lie within the standard RSA.
-Since the RSA must be clear of obstacles, Crittenden Drive and the airport service road would have to be relocated and property acquired to avoid penetration of the RSA.
+If the required 1,000 x 500 feet were provided off the end of Runway 11, existing Crittenden Drive, the airport security road and industrial property would lie within the standard RSA.
+Since the RSA must be clear of obstacles, Crittenden Drive and the airport security road would have to relocate and property acquired to avoid penetration of the RSA.